robust-ml/robust-ml.github.io/faq.md

 ## Which datasets are considered?

-We include the datasets [defined in the robustml framework][datasets] (currently MNIST, CIFAR-10, and ImageNet ILSVRC 2012).
+We include the datasets [defined in the robustml framework][datasets] (currently MNIST, Fashion-MNIST, CIFAR-10, GTS, and ImageNet ILSVRC 2012).
 If you wish to add a new dataset, please open an [issue][issues].

 ## Why only vision?